bgruening/galaxytools/infernal/readme.rst

 Miscellaneous
 =============

-Included in that repository is a CM datatype for INFERNAL 1.1.
+Included in that repository is a CM datatype for INFERNAL 1.1 and TOCKHOLM .
 If you need that datatype in an additionl package, I can source it out as separate package.
 Please contact me in that case.

 =======
 History
 =======

-interproscan:

  - v1.1.0: Initial public release